 If you are looking to make your Christmas memorable too, you can either also fail to buy your kids any presents, or you can make my grandma's Buttermilk Oatmeal Pancakes for a special Christmas morning breakfast.

 My grandma shared this recipe with me a few weeks before she passed away and it is absolutely spectacular.
-I never had oatmeal pancakes before, and quite honestly I enjoy these just as much as traditional pancakes.
+I never had oatmeal pancakes before, and quite honestly I enjoy these just as much as traditional pancakes, or even my Oreo pancakes!

 Making Buttermilk Oatmeal Pancakes is easiest on an Electric Griddle.
 Sure you can make them all one by one in a skillet, but it may be New Years before your family eats breakfast.
 I think every household should have a quality griddle.